Fears rise about safety of Afghan airport as US warns Americans to stay away

 The US Embassy’s warning that Americans should stay away from the airport added a new level of uncertainty to the volatile situation — which includes reports of growing hunger around the country — just a day after President Joe Biden vowed to get all US citizens to safety.

 Assaulted by tear gas and by Taliban gunmen who have beaten people with clubs and whips, throngs of Afghans and their families continued to swarm the airport in hopes of getting aboard US military transport planes evacuating Americans and their Afghan allies.
-But the hopes of those who pressed against the airport blast walls faded as word spread that Biden had warned that his effort to evacuate Afghans was not open-ended.
+But the hopes of those who pressed against the airport blast walls faded as word spread that Biden had warned that his effort to evacuate Afghans likely would not “be without risk or loss.”

-US officials said the most serious current threat is that Afghanistan’s Islamic State branch would attempt an attack that would both hurt the Americans and damage the Taliban’s sense of control.
-But it was unclear how capable ISIS, which has battled the Taliban, is of such an attack, the officials said.

 The security alert came as a 2-year-old girl was trampled to death in a stampede outside an airport gate at about 10 a.m.
 Saturday, according to her mother, a former employee of a US organisation in Kabul.
 The child was crushed when the crowd surged toward the gate, knocking over the woman and several members of her family, she said.